Commercial Drivers FAQ

 For truck drivers or Commercial Driver’s License (CDL) holders, tickets can be more than just a minor inconvenience; they can significantly impact driving records and livelihoods.
 We will explore the complexities of CDL tickets, common…

 Driving a commercial vehicle is treated differently than driving a personal car, so Washington CDL-holders are held to a much stricter standard than normal drivers when it comes to driving offenses.
-Federal regulations impose constraints on Washington state law, and require severe penalties for driving offenses.
+Federal regulations impose constraints on Washington state law, and require severe penalties of Washington CDL offenses.
 For example, your commercial drivers license can be suspended or revoked even for offenses occurring while in a personal vehicle.
 If you have a commercial drivers license it is important to contact the Law Office of Erin Bradley McAleer to discuss your individual situation immediately.

 DUI WHILE OPERATING A COMMERCIAL MOTOR VEHICLE

 A driver faces mandatory Washington CDL disqualification for certain offenses committed while driving a commercial motor vehicle.
 See RCW 46.25.090.The period of disqualification can range anywhere from 30 days all the way up to a lifetime disqualification depending on the nature and number of offenses.

 Drivers can challenge a proposed suspension by requesting an administrative hearing, and if necessary, can appeal to the Superior Court.
 Generally, your driving privileges remain intact until there is a final decision.

 Drivers can also be subject to disqualification proceedings if they either refuse to comply with mandatory drug/alcohol testing, or fail a urinalysis test.The legal limit while driving a commercial vehicle is .04, not .08.

 If you have a Washington CDL and are arrested for DUI in your personal vehicle, it can impact your commercial driving privileges.